introlab/rendezvous/README.md

 1- Get the repository.

-2- Go to the projet working directory.
+2- Go to the project working directory.

     $ cd rendezvous